Abdul-Khaliq Mohammed Sherif: Career

 Sherif worked with the Ghana Health Service under the Ministry of Health, where he served as a Senior Medical Officer and later as a Medical Superintendent.
 In the 2024 general elections, he contested and won the Nanton parliamentary seat on the ticket of the National Democratic Congress, beginning his first term in Parliament in January 2025.
 He currently serves as a member of the Health Committee and the Backbenchers' Business Committee.

+Committee Membership in Parliament

+Abdul Khaliq serves in the following committees in the Ninth Parliament of the 4th Republic of Ghana;